 Fabrizio Nastari (b.
-1990) is an Italian composer whose aesthetic is based on the use of ironical devices.
+1990) is an Italian composer whose aesthetic is based on the use of ironic devices.
 Using a broad spectrum of compositional techniques, to create contrast or to seek cohabitation for different musical texture, Fabrizio wants to reflect upon the absurdity of the time we are living in and the complexity of the human being.
 Irony has a primary role as inspiration and as a rhetorical and compositional tool as well.
-He will present a part of his research at the 15th International Congress on Musical Signification, and at the 4th Tbilisi International Musicological Conference.

 He took part in several masterclasses, seminars and workshops with many composers such as Helmut Lachenmann, Julia Wolfe, Stefano Gervasoni, Michael Finnissy, Rebecca Saunders, Ivan Fedele, Filippo Perocco, and others.

 He is currently pursuing a PhD degree in Artistic Research at the Estonian Academy of Music and Theatre in Tallinn.

-Since 2019 he is production assistant in “highSCORE Festival”.
+Since 2019 he works as a production assistant in the “highSCORE Festival”.